cmhamiche/Resolve-DNG-Workflow./README.md

 ## Quick notes:

-- Works whether you are in the Fusion or the Color tab: to copy/paste settings to all your clips (set everything to Linear for exemple), select your ungraded clips with shift,  middle click on the clip you want to copy from.
+- **Save your Fusion composition (File->Export->Fusion Composition...), so you don't have to set the path anymore.**

-- Save your Fusion composition (File->Export->Fusion Composition...), so you don't have to set the path anymore.
+- **If your playback isn't realtime you can set you playback resolution to half (Playback->Timeline Proxy Resolution->Half).
+Works great if you want to start editing/grading while MLVApp is still dumping.**

-- If your playback isn't realtime you can set you playback resolution to half (Playback->Timeline Proxy Resolution->Half).
-Works great if you want to start editing/grading while MLVApp is still dumping.
+- To copy/paste settings to all your clips (set everything to Linear for exemple), select your ungraded clips with shift,  middle click on the clip you want to copy from.
+Works whether you are in the Fusion or the Color tab.

 - You can edit AgX_lin.comp with a text editor, search for OCIOConfig = Input { Value =